 Where to Get Help

 Your first stop for getting help is the Technology Support Center.
-You can find a lot of information right here, on knowledgebase.
-You can also call us at 410-677-5454 or stop in to the Technology Support Center in AC 145.
-And you can submit a ticket or question to us online.
+You can find a lot of information right here, on our knowledgebase.
+If you cannot find your answer there you can submit a ticket or question to us online, call us at 410-677-5454, or stop in to the IT Help Desk located in the Academic Commons.